 Sainsbury's Louise Jones has also appeared here before.
-This time nominators praise her accessibility.
-"It's a great asset," says one.
-"She is challenging but supportive in doing what is best for the category."
+This time nominations praise her accessibility.
+“It's a great asset,” says one.
+“She is challenging but supportive in doing what is best for the category.”

 Another Sainsbury's buyer has also made the top six.
-Rick Squire is a buyer for chilled foods but, with sauces extending into new arenas, suppliers are impressed by him.
+Richard Squire is a buyer for chilled foods but, with sauces extending into new arenas, suppliers are impressed by him.

-"His passion to drive innovation, his strategic approach and cross-functional working have allowed us to challenge current category behaviours," says one.
+“His passion to drive innovation, his strategic approach and cross functional working has allowed us to challenge current category behaviours,” says one.

 Helen Bissell from Tesco has also featured before, but in functional foods.
 This time, supporters praise her dynamic attitude to pickles and condiments.
-"Helen embraces the importance of NPD and is keen to ensure Tesco is first to market," says one.
-"She has a proactive approach to overcoming hurdles."
+“Helen embraces the importance of NPD and is keen to Tesco is first to market,” says one.
+“She has a proactive approach to overcoming hurdles